Skip to content

 settings.local.json # Member-level (from members/<member>/coding-agent/)

-.botminter.workspace # Marker file
+.botminter.workspace # Marker file (includes session ID)

-.ralph/ # Ralph runtime state (gitignored)
+.ralph/ # Ralph runtime state (session-scoped)

 The specific member names (e.g., engineer-01, architect-01) depend on the profile.
 The workspace structure is the same for all profiles.